 Jebel Sahro Walking Week

-- A short trek into one of Morocco`s wildest regions
+- A short trekking holiday into one of Morocco`s wildest regions

-- Views of M`goun from the summit of Kouacouch
+- Stunning views of snow-capped M`Goun from the summit of Kouacouch

 - Trek to the inconic rock formation of Bab n`Ali